Skull Hollow

 Skull Hollow is a small campground in the Ochoco National Forest & Crooked River National Grassland.
 It is located in Central Oregon east of Terrebonne, Oregon and often used as a campground for people who are visiting Smith Rock State Park.

 History

 Skull Hollow is named after the number of human skulls found in the area.
 The skulls were found as part of a massacre between settlers and Native Americans in the area under the leadership of Chief Paulina in the winter of 1864.
 Soldiers found the remains of some 200 people, 40 burned-out wagons and the personal effects of those murdered.

 Geography

 Skull Hollow is a High Desert area.
 It is 3,120 feet above sea level.

 Camping

-It is a campground with limited amenities and has 64 spots for cars and tents with a $10/night charge single sites $20/night double sites, $5/night extra vehicles per night $5/day day use for use of restrooms and trash.
-Amenities include tent camping, camping trailer, picnic tables, fire pits, toilets, parking, and cycling accessibility no potable water onsite but the hosts sell water and wood.
+It is a campground with limited amenities and has 76 spots for cars and tents with a $15/night charge single sites $30/night double sites, $7/night extra vehicles per night.
+Amenities include tent camping, camping trailer, picnic tables, fire pits, toilets, parking, and cycling accessibility no potable water onsite but the hosts sell wood.
 Or you can get potable water at nearby Smith Rock or Haystack campground.